belle2/basf2/tracking/doc/specials.rst

 One track that passes mother preselection is combined with one track that passes daughter preselection, and preselection cuts are applied to the pair.
 There are 6 different filters for the pair, and further processing depends on which one is used to select the pair.
-The list of the filters is the following (the filter with a lower index is processed earlier; once one filter is passed, others are not considered):
+The list of the filters is the following (the filter with a lower index is processed earlier; once one filter is passed, the others are not considered):

-* Filter 1.
+* **Filter 1**.
 The distance between the mother's LAST hit state position and the daughter's FIRST hit state position is less than ``KinkFinderParameters::m_precutDistance``.
 This is a normal ordering when the mother track is followed by the daughter track.
 The majority of events are like this.
-* Filter 2.
+* **Filter 2**.
 The distance between the mother's LAST hit state position and the daughter's LAST hit state position is less than ``KinkFinderParameters::m_precutDistance``.
 This case is similar to the normal ordering, but the daughter track is reconstructed with the wrong charge as it goes back to IP, and the track finding assumes it as a track coming from IP.
-* Filter 3.
+* **Filter 3**.
 The 3rd filter is aimed at the cases when the daughter track is reconstructed missing some inner superlayers; thus, ``Helix`` extrapolation has to be applied to check the distance to the mother's LAST hit.
 Here, the wrong charge cases are not distinguished, and the daughter track state closest to the mother's LAST hit state is chosen for the ``Helix`` extrapolation.
 The distance at the closest approach is less than ``KinkFinderParameters::m_precutDistance``.
-To exclude a random combination of the tracks from the whole detector, one of the angles between directions from IP to the mother LAST hit state position and daughter FIRST/LAST state positions should be less than :math:`\pi/6` (either in 3D or in 2D).
+To exclude a random combination of the tracks from the whole detector, one of the angles between the directions from IP to the mother LAST hit state position and the daughter FIRST/LAST state positions should be less than :math:`\pi/6` (either in 3D or in 2D).
 The fraction of these cases is the second largest.

 The following three filters are similar to those already listed, but they are aimed at recovering events where the daughter track :math:`z`-component of the reconstructed momentum is wrong; thus, the requirements are checked in 2D:

-* Filter 4.
+* **Filter 4**.
 The :math:`r\phi` distance between the mother's LAST hit state position and the daughter's FIRST hit state position is less than ``KinkFinderParameters::m_precutDistance2D``.
-* Filter 5.
+* **Filter 5**.
 The :math:`r\phi` distance between the mother's LAST hit state position and the daughter's LAST hit state position is less than ``KinkFinderParameters::m_precutDistance2D``.
-* Filter 6.
-The same as the 3rd filter, but the comparison is done between distance in :math:`r\phi` and ``KinkFinderParameters::m_precutDistance2D``.
+* **Filter 6**.
+The same as the 3rd filter, but the comparison is done between the distance in :math:`r\phi` and ``KinkFinderParameters::m_precutDistance2D``.

-The track pairs passed one of the listed filters are then processed by ``KinkFitter``.
+The track pairs that passed one of the listed filters are then processed by ``KinkFitter``.

 *KinkFinder for kinks combined in one track*